theskumar/theskumar.github.com/content/blog/django-htmx-auth-redirect.md

 ## Wrapping Up

-If you're building something cool with Django and HTMX (and who isn't these days?), this little middleware trick can save you and your users a lot of headaches.
-Authentication hiccups are those small details that separate polished apps from the "almost there" ones.

-What I love about this solution is that it uses what's already built into both Django and HTMX - no reinventing the wheel, just connecting things in a smart way.
-HTMX gives us those special headers, Django gives us middleware hooks, and together they create magic!

-Drop this into your project, and that annoying "login form in the wrong place" problem just... disappears.
-Your users probably won't notice anything - and that's exactly the point.
-The best UX improvements are the ones that fix problems users didn't even know they had.
+This middleware solution leverages the built-in capabilities of both Django and HTMX to solve authentication redirects elegantly.
+By connecting Django's middleware hooks with HTMX's header-based controls, it eliminates the jarring "login form in wrong place" problem without any custom JavaScript.

 Give it a try in your project, and let me know how it works for you!
 I'm always open to tweaks and improvements.

 ---